Sign In / Sign Out

 Information about the Department of English graduate programs can be obtained online or you can e-mail email@example.com (or call 480-965-7454).
 In peak times, response to emails and calls may take up to 48 hours to return Monday through Friday, 8 a.m. to 5 p.m.
 MST.
 Please look through the FAQs to see if your question can be answered in the meantime.

-MA English (English Studies) Online has multiple deadlines: March 15 for Summer A, April 15 for Summer B; May 15 for Fall A, July 15 for Fall B; September 15 for Spring A, November 15 for Spring B. MTESOL Online has three deadlines: March 15 for summer, April 15 for fall, and November 1 for spring.
-MAS has one deadline: April 15 for fall.
+MA English (English Studies) Online has multiple deadlines: March 15 for Summer A, April 15 for Summer B; May 15 for Fall A, July 15 for Fall B; September 15 for Spring A, November 15 for Spring B. MTESOL Online and MAS in Film and Media Studies have three deadlines: March 15 for summer, May 15 for fall, and November 1 for spring.

 The graduate application can be found here: https://webapp4.asu.edu/dgsadmissions/Index.jsp